Exhibits

 Susan’s work was included in Face Forward, an exhibit including two dozen Puget Sound area artists whose work includes portraiture, focused especially on the human face.
 This major group exhibition included painting, photography, sculpture, glassworks, artist’s books, and mixed media.
 To view more images from this museum exhibit click here.

-In the Tears for the World exhibit (2017), Singleton exhibited her Ziggurat series, large-scale ‘zen-like’ works made from layers of paper, paint and stitching, with fellow artists Kandis Susol and Hannah Alex-Glasser .
+Singleton exhibited her Ziggurat series, large-scale ‘zen-like’ works made from layers of paper, paint and stitching, with fellow artists Kandis Susol and Hannah Alex-Glasser .

 In this solo show at Perry and Carlson, the artist exhibited 4 shrouds, 6 ziggurats, and 4 vessels.
 The works were all created in what Singleton describes as a liminal state, a state of mind that is focused and conscious yet different than anything else in her experience.
 It may be close to meditation but it is not always reviving.
 It can be an unsettling process as the ideas and materials intersect.
 The artist holds this liminal state in high regard as a practice of passing through the thresholds of discovery.